 In this section, we formulate probabilistic models for vector-valued observations that have dependent coordinates.
 Specifically, we consider arbitrary (non-empty) finite or continuous domains $\Domain\subset\R^p$ and random vectors~$\data\in\Domain$ that have densities of the form

 with respect to some $\sigma$-finite measure \measure\ on \Domain.
 For reference, we call these models exponential trace models.

-Let us specify the different components.
+We begin by specifying the different components of our model.
 The densities are indexed by $\tensor\in\Tensor$, where $\Tensor$ is a subset of Unlike conventional frameworks, we do not require $q=p,$ with the advantage of concise formulations of mixture models, for example.
 In generic applications, \matrix\ comprises the dependence structure of~\data\ and determines if two coordinates $\data_i$ and $\data_j$ are positively or negatively correlated.
 We will discuss these aspects in the next sections.
 The arguably most important note here is that the integrability condition $\normtotal(\matrix)<\infty$ is feasible.
 In particular, our framework provides natural formulations of models that avoid unreasonable restrictions on the parameter space.
-It is best to see this in specific examples, so that we refer to later.
+It is best to see this in specific examples, so that we defer to later.

 Next, the data enters the model via a matrix-valued function

 and a real-valued function

 and $\normtotal(\tensor)$ is the normalization defined as